ultralytics/ultralytics/docs/en/guides/view-results-in-terminal.md

     1. It's possible to use other image extensions as well.
     2. Only the object at index `1` that is returned is needed.

-6. Create a `SixelWriter` instance, and then use the `.draw()` method to draw the image in the terminal.
+5. Create a `SixelWriter` instance, and then use the `.draw()` method to draw the image in the terminal.

     ```py
+    from sixel import SixelWriter

     # Create sixel writer object
     w = SixelWriter()